 How you can make a good impression at your interview with Baker McKenzie

-If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application and completed two online tests on situational judgement and verbal reasoning.
+If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application.
 This means the firm already knows you are a high-calibre candidate; the interview stages are about finding out more about you as a person.
 It’s therefore important for you to have the confidence to be yourself.

 The Baker McKenzie assessment centre